t4d/StalkPhish/README.md

 - use a hash of the phishing kit archive to identify the kit and threat
 - use timestamps for history
 - can use HTTP or SOCKS5 proxy (for downloading)
+- add just one url at a time into database

 ## OSINT modules
 * [urlscan.io](https://urlscan.io/about-api/) search API